pacman82/odbc2parquet/Contributing.md

 cargo test
 ```

-to run all tests in the workspace, which should now succeed.
+to run all tests in the workspace.